AMTTeam01/AMT_Project/README.md

 ## Get Started

 This project is dependant to our [REST API project](https://github.com/amtteamheig/amt_project_api).
-Before launging this project, run the REST API first and retreive the API key after running the `populate-api.sh` and past the key in the file `src/main/resources/META-INF/microprofile-config.properties` under the propertie `apikey`.
+Before launching this project, run the REST API following the guidelines in the README and retreive the API key after running the `populate-api.sh` script.
+Once you have the key, put it in the file `src/main/resources/META-INF/microprofile-config.properties` under the variable `apikey`.

 Don't forget to set the correct link to the API, `localhost` if you're running with `mvn liberty:dev` or `gamification-container` if you're using docker.
 You can set this value in the file`src/main/resources/META-INF/microprofile-config.properties` .

 To get started and launch the database and the web app, run the command `./run-app.sh`.
-This will start both entities in seperate docker container.
+This will start both entities in seperate docker containers.

 ## Access to the database